containers-kubernetes-education/session2-kubernetes/README.md

 configmaps
 secrets
 ```
-So lets move onto the branch `step1-setting-up-our-namespace` to get started creating our application in a Kubernetes cluster.
+So lets move onto the branch `step1-setting-up-minikube` to get started creating our application in a Kubernetes cluster